gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [] for boundary expansion, is the for loop flowthrough evaluation effective, or is copyto! effective enough
 - [] is it a problem that the root doesnt get updated to cover the whole entire range? may or may not just be a side effect of the algo.
 ArborX predefines the root.
 - [] update ci.yml for a different OS test and to resolve warnings related to chagnes to GHActions
+- [] figure a considerate way of updating boundaries, currently we have to set to zero in between runs and do the for loop if evaluation / vectorized notation. is the proper fashion to do that, or to just set the boundaries of a parent to be the exact values of its child?
+- [] change create_mortoncodes to GridKeysArray ?.
+And interior of rebuild bvh to GridKeysArray! ?
+I guess if we could create the array without storing intermediates, but there is no way that will work so nicely.

 #### Perf considerations
-- [] could we work up directly to morton code from position without intermediates? that way we don't have to carry around the structure
+- [] could we work up directly to morton code from position without intermediates? that way we don't have to carry around the tuple of 6 different references
+- [] constructor expressions in naive pairs list, could we improve performance by instantiating the entire array(s) with the same value, and then update all values? have to a/b test. this could be better as constructor expressions seem to work best when Julia doesn't have to 'think' about what to place in each position of the array

 #### bugfixes from prior versions
 - [x] `update_pairlists!` incorrectly mutated over the index values of the default initialized pairlist.
 Fixed by changing `list[i] = result` to `list[each] = result` in the pairslist_interior function